vsbabu/cronicle/README.md

 ## Todo

-* move schedule future to an api and call it on cron status changed event or created
+* Fix the "Yet to Run" marker on the UI - it is overly convoluted
 * relying on guid isn't quite secure unless you've access limited to intranet.
   At least add basic auth.
+* move schedule future to an api and call it on cron status changed event or created
 * job cleaner only does timeout and not run marking
 * Fix long running logic
 * UI fixes; add/edit/delete; auto refresh; backbone.js